Common ninebark

 - Is Common ninebark good for the Colorado Front Range?

-- Yes.
-Common ninebark is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Common ninebark is a well-suited shrub for Colorado's Front Range.

 - How big does Common ninebark get?